Half day workshop at Creative Space, Bristol

 Sunday 26 September, 10am – 12.30pm

-Learn how to knit a cosy pair of chunky bed socks with this half day knitting workshop that’s perfect for those with a basic knowledge of knitting.
+Come and join Jacki from the Woolly Badger and learn how to knit a cosy pair of chunky bed socks.
+This half day knitting workshop that’s perfect for those with a basic knowledge of knitting.

 The 2.5 hour workshop gives plenty of time to knit one of these chunky socks, and you’ll get to take home everything you need to finish your second as the pattern, yarn, and needles are all included in the workshop price.